imixs/imixs-workflow/src/site/markdown/engine/setupservice.md

 See also the section [Imixs Config Source ](./configsource.html)

+With the property 'model.default.data.overwrite' it is possible to overload existing model information:

+	model.default.data.overwrite=true

 ## Default Instance Data

 The SetupService can also be used to import any xml entity data stream.
 This mode can be used to import data like configuration data.